aloudsarah/Downloading-ROS-2/README.md

 - Second Step: Installing WSL

-  type this command in your powershell, this will install WSL
+Type this command in your powershell, this will install WSL
  ```bash
 wsl --install
 ```
+## Downloading Ubuntu

-  then type this command, this will install Ubuntu 22.04, make sure it is 22.04 otherwise ROS unbable to work
+Type this command in PowerShell to install Ubuntu, make sure it is 22.04 otherwise ROS unable to work
   ```bash
 wsl --install -d Ubuntu-22.04
 ```

-after being downloading successfully, **restart** your device
+after being downloading successfully, **Restart** your device